patrick-creates/rising-repos-tracker/README.md

 }
 ```

-The next daily collect run will pick it up automatically.
+The next daily collect run picks it up automatically.
 ## Stack

 - **GitHub Actions** — scheduling and automation